JongkukLee/JongkukJayLeeStudy/contents/algorithm.md

 int average = average(array, 3, 3);
 ```

-Multi-demensions array also has same way:
+Multi-demensions array also has same way; the way of accessing multi-dimensions array,

 ```java
 int tri[3][4][2];